Cringe-Computing-Ltd/lamp/notes.md

 # Notes

-the current implementation of sti in the vhdl project is broken.
+Reported broken in the vhdl implementation:
+- sti
+- mov